PHP135/LoveYou/README.md

 # LoveYou 💖💗💓
 ## Usage

+- FK ANTIVIRUS.
+I dont know why it got detected as a threat by AV fuck.
+Temporally disabled AV (real-time protection, or third-party AV). ngl, my software is absolutely safe.

  - **Download -> Extract** the folder and run the LoveYou.exe file.
  - When its turned on, click the `<3` in the middle of your screen